 In July, OOI will launch the Beta version of our new and improved data discovery tool.
 We are asking for the community’s help in naming the tool, which will make it possible to:

-- search and download cabled, uncabled, and recovered data from for in situ physical, chemical, geological, and biological observations
+- search and download data from cabled and moored arrays and recovered data from for in situ physical, chemical, geological, and biological observations

 - compare datasets across regions and disciplines